inesane/Lyfta-Garmin-Data-Merger/README.md

 2. The app selects the **Lyfta workout on the same calendar date**
 3. Lyfta sets are:
    - Kept sequential by default
-   - **Reordered intelligently for supersets** using round-robin execution
+   - **Reordered for supersets** using round-robin
 4. Garmin **active sets** are matched **1-to-1** with Lyfta sets
 5. HR data is sliced per set window and analyzed

-This avoids false HR assignment and preserves real execution order.
+**Note:** The number of sets recorded in Lyfta and Garmin for that workout should be the same.

 ---